gilroymenezes-github/reactjs/nextjs-prime/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-*Uses Functional Components*
+## Uses Functional Components
-This is a custom section not in the original readme.
-These modifications to the example use functional components instead of class components.
+*This is a custom section not in the original readme.
+These modifications to the example use functional components instead of class components with primereact.*

 ## Getting Started